 - It can often take months to find a decent buyer.

 - You may have to pay a lot of taxes.

-Short for Real Estate Investment Trusts, REITs can be a good option if you're interested in investing in real estate.
+Short for Real Estate Investment Trusts, REITs can be a good option if you're interested in investing in real estate and you don't have a lot of cash.
 Here are some pros of doing so:

 - REITs pay a huge part of the generated income as dividends.